-Learn about different types of cables and which ones are suitable for use on boats.
+Learn about different types of conductors and which ones are suitable for use on boats.

 Colors & Labeling

-Learn what cable colors you can use for what purpose and how to properly label your wiring.
+Learn what conductor colors you can use for what purpose and how to properly label your wiring.

 Learn how to choose the proper size for a cable with respect to ampacity and voltage drop.

 Terminals & Terminal Installation